Categories

 4: Multan Sun Temple

-The 5000-year-old Sun Temple of Multan, also known as the Aditya Sun Temple, was an ancient temple that was the base of a solar-cult dedicated to the Hindu Sun God Surya (also known as Aditya).
+The Sun Temple of Multan, also revered as the Aditya Sun Temple, stands as an echo of ancient grandeur and spiritual significance, tracing back over 5,000 years in history.
+This temple, now buried deep beneath the ground, was once a magnificent center of a solar cult dedicated to Surya, the Hindu Sun God, also known as Aditya.

 5: Varun Dev Temple